 The Charmouth Heritage Coast Centre should be your first stop if you want to go fossil hunting.
 The Centre has lots of displays that can help you discover how to find your very own fossils to take home.
 They also run Guided Fossil Walks throughout the year.
 Charmouth and Lyme Regis fossils are famous throughout the world, and many international visitors come to the area specifically to see the fossils.

-Dogs on leads are allowed on Charmouth’s West Beach between 1st May and 30th Sept, at any time.
-Dogs are not allowed on East Beach between 1st July and 31st Aug 10am to 6pm.
-From 1st May to 30th September no dogs are allowed on the beach in front of the car park, beach huts and Heritage Centre.
+In 2016 dogs on leads were allowed on Charmouth’s West Beach between 1st May and 30th Sept, at any time.
+Dogs were not allowed on East Beach between 1st July and 31st Aug 10am to 6pm.
+From 1st May to 30th September no dogs were allowed on the beach in front of the car park, beach huts and Heritage Centre.
 At other times there are no restrictions.